MaximGalushko/Netflix_sql_project/README.md

 WHERE director ILIKE '%Rajiv Chilaka%';
 ```

-**Objective:** Calculate and rank years by the average number of content releases by India.
+**Objective:**  List all movies and TV shows directed by 'Rajiv Chilaka', showcasing the contribution of this specific director to Netflix's content library.

 ### Query 11: List all TV shows with more than 5 seasons